Commitment to protecting your personal data

 - Specific protocols for cross-border medical follow-up

-We collect only necessary information to provide quality medical care and fulfill legal obligations
+We collect only the information necessary to provide you with quality medical care and comply with our legal obligations

 - Date of birth and gender